21st-century genocides: 2002–2003: Mbuti people

 During the Congo Civil War (1998–2003), pygmies, who were considered subhuman, were hunted down and eaten by both of the sides which were involved in the conflict.
 Sinafasi Makelo, a representative of Mbuti pygmies, asked the UN Security Council to recognise cannibalism as both a crime against humanity and an act of genocide.
 Minority Rights Group International reported evidence of mass killings, cannibalism and rape.
 The report, which labeled these events as a campaign of extermination, linked the violence to beliefs about special powers held by the Bambuti.
 In Ituri district, rebel forces ran an operation code-named "Effacer le tableau" (to wipe the slate clean).
 The aim of the operation, according to witnesses, was to rid the forest of pygmies.

-Darfur
+2003–2005: Darfur genocide

-The Darfur genocide is the systematic killing of ethnic Darfuri people which has occurred during the ongoing conflict in Western Sudan.
+The Darfur genocide is the systematic killing of ethnic Darfuri people which has occurred during the conflict in Western Sudan.
 It has become known as the first genocide of the 21st century.
 The genocide, which was committed against the Fur, Masalit and Zaghawa tribes, led the International Criminal Court (ICC) to indict several people for crimes against humanity, rape, forced transfer and torture.
 Over 2.8 million civilians have been displaced and the death toll is estimated to number 300,000.